appvia/terraform-azurerm-keyvaultconf/README.md

 * Creates a test secret using the provided noun and verb
 * Configurable network access controls
 * Support for managed identity access through Azure RBAC
+* Automatically assigns Key Vault Administrator role to the deployment identity

 ## Usage